akashm776/otco/README.md

 ## Future Research Directions

-Future work should test whether the gated OT result is robust and whether transport structure can be made more persistent across training.
+Future work should test whether the cached-pool and gated OT results are robust and whether transport structure can be made more persistent across training.

 Priority next steps: